Director: Remi Weekes

 One of the most fascinating uses of horror in His House stems from an emotional beginning that Weekes incorporates to get audiences invested in the story.
 We immediately learn that life before and after the couples’ escape will not be easy, as we’re first introduced to them at a holding center.
 After being released, they’re warned to follow all of the rules and be “one of the good ones.”
 Further interactions with their case worker would lead audiences to think that this will be a battle against the xenophobic.
 And you’d be right to think that.
 They are given a house with close-to-impossible living conditions with neighbors who continuously and relentlessly give them uncomfortable stares.
 But the horrors don’t end there.

 Weekes’ script also addresses the themes of cultural survival.
 Here, Mosaku and Dirisu’s characters are on the opposite ends of the acceptance spectrum.
-The wife (Mosaku) misses her home, but she’s comfortable in her own skin and not belonging to one place.
-Her husband (Dirisu), on the other hand, desires acceptance as we see him singing local songs at a bar or dressing like a white family from a clothing store.
+The wife, Rial (played by Mosaku) misses her home, but she’s comfortable in her own skin and not belonging to one place.
+Her husband Bol (Dirisu), on the other hand, desires acceptance as we see him singing local songs at a bar or dressing like a white family from a clothing store.
 With their contrasting viewpoints regarding their new home comes a competing interpretation of their nightmares.
 And here’s where His House transcends the meaning of true horror.
 Weekes’ ability to infuse terror realistically and with clairvoyance is a true delight.
 Things like fading between past and present allows audiences to question what’s reality versus a nightmare.
 But the cinematic brilliance and achievement of supporting these with an emotional core truly elevates the film to new heights.

 But even ignoring the fact that this is a horror film through and through, the story and emotional core are present from beginning to end.
-Even as the story unfolds and more is revealed about this Sudanese couple, audiences are forced to realize the origins of their despair, which results in an experience that simply demands sympathy.
+As the story unfolds and more is revealed about this Sudanese couple, audiences are forced to realize the origins of their despair, which results in an experience that simply demands sympathy.
 From the evil glares from their caucasian neighbors and mockery from even those who look like them, these are just some of the awful things they have to experience in a lonely life of alienation and discrimination.

 As the film approaches its ending, director Remi Weekes avoids falling into the typical traps that many horror films do.
 Instead, His House confronts the issues tormenting the refugees’ minds and safe haven, ultimately saying a great deal about healing.
 When haunted by the burdens of your past, you can let it overcome you or let it catch up to you in order to begin the process of healing.
 For refugees, it’s not an easy task or concept, but living a life free of horrors is something everyone equally deserves.